Why you all in my grill? How these dental designs are putting your smile at risk

 In addition to resulting in unnecessary dental work, wearing a grill consistently can shift your bite and thereby “change the way ones teeth come together making the bite uncomfortable,” Dr. Appolon states.
 Lastly, you can choke on your grill—“if it becomes loose and dislodged, it can block airway flow,” warns Dr. Appolon.

 If you are missing teeth or replacing an old crown she adds that this might “even serve as a viable option.”
 Just remember this is a permanent, irreversible decision.
 If you still want to foray into this popular option and are thinking about investing in a pair of temporary grills, then ensure you protect your teeth.
+Alternatively, you may opt for implants and natural-looking crowns to replace your missing teeth.
+Dental implants can help improve your smile and they last a very long time.

 “Remove it and clean your teeth after every meal,” says Dr. Appolon.
 If you are not eating meals at home, bring a travel toothbrush and toothpaste to make sure you can keep up with your dental routine.
+If you tend to forget to floss, your local dentist like the ones from dentist tyler texas can remove the plaque and tartar that has built up since your last visit.

 “Do not sleep with it,” Dr. Appolon states.
 Some individuals grind their teeth in their sleep and the grill can damage your natural teeth.
 You cannot forget your natural teeth when wearing grills or risk damage that could cost more than the sparkly dental ornament itself.